Create Indestructible SBC's with overlayfs--Part II--uv, flask, and systemd

 No Sh*t Sherlock: Docker makes heavy use of overlayfs.
 Didn't know that!
 Video here.

-AND NOW--A WORD FROM THE BLOG'S SPONSOR
+AND NOW--A WORD FROM THIS BLOG'S SPONSOR:

 For this, you should use PCBWAY.

-This month PCBWAY is featuring some awesome holiday specials, details here.
+This month (December 2025) PCBWAY is featuring some awesome holiday specials, details here.

 Their staff is super friendly and PCBWAY always turns work around quickly.

-I am always impressed!
+I'm always impressed!

 As always--you can help this blog by checking out the PCBWAY site.
 Thanks.